Table of Contents

-Condenser Coil Repair
+Condenser Coil Repair | Regulations for Refrigerant Leaks

-Condenser Coil Repair - The system holds approximately sixty pounds of R-22 refrigerant.
+The system holds approximately sixty-five pounds of R-22 refrigerant.
 The E.P.A. in accordance with the Montreal Protocol requires the system be repaired if it leaks more than fifty pounds of refrigerant a year.
 The solution here was to replace the coil rather than try to repair the old coil.
-After brazing in a new coil and filter driers the system is leak tested with nitrogen to make sure all solder joints have integrity and will not leak when the refrigerant is charged to the system.
+After brazing in a new coil and filter driers, the system is leak tested with nitrogen to make sure all solder joints have integrity and will not leak when the refrigerant is charged to the system.

 The job required two technicians working a full day and then one had to return the next day to finish the job.
 Because the rooftop air conditioning unit served offices and those offices were served by the rooftop air conditioning unit during the week, the job was done on the weekend so the customer wouldn’t be uncomfortable.

 It is recommended that an evaluation is done for the RTU air conditioner unit condensing coils and the unit as a whole.
-Sometimes, if you factor in the age of the unit, the cost of repairing the RTU air conditioner condenser coils, and the possibility that another major component could fail, it makes more more sense to replace the whole unit rather than replacing a major component especially and air conditioner compressor or a RTU air conditioner unit condenser coil.
+Sometimes, if you factor in the age of the unit, the cost of repairing the RTU air conditioner condenser coils, and the possibility that another major component could fail, it makes more sense to replace the whole unit rather than replacing a major component especially an air conditioner compressor or an RTU air conditioner unit condenser coil.

 The tube sheet eventually vibrates enough to rub a hole in the copper that makes contact with the tube sheet.
 The hole in the leaking condenser coil can be a tiny hole causing the refrigerant and oil to leak out slowly.
 The hole also caused a sudden catastrophic loss of refrigerant.
 Most commercial units are equipped with high and low-pressure switches which will lock out the compressor controls if the refrigeration circuit has too much pressure or if there is a sudden loss of refrigeration charge.